Compact hidden charm pentaquark states and QCD isomers: wavefunctions

 The color wave functions of the diquark $[nn]$ can be antisymmetrical color $\bar{\mathbf{3}}$ and symmetrical color $\mathbf{6}$ representation, their explicit component expressions read

 Those of the diquark $[cs]$ are exactly same with the diquark $[nn]$.
 The antiquark $\bar{c}$ is in color $\bar{\mathbf{3}}$ and read

-The diquarks $\psi_{c}^{[nn]}$ and $\psi_{c}^{[cs]}$ must couple into a tetraquark state in color $\mathbf{3}$ according to the requirement of overall color singlet of the pentaquark state.
-Therefore, the total color singlet wave function of the state $P_{cs}$ can be expressed as
+The diquarks $\psi_{c}^{[nn]}$ and $\psi_{c}^{[cs]}$ must couple into a tetraquark state in color $\mathbf{3}$ according to the requirement of overall color singlet of the state $P_{cs}$.
+Therefore, the total color singlet wave function can be expressed as

 There are the following three different coupling ways of the diquark $[nn]$ and $[cs]$ into a tetraquark state $\psi_{\mathbf{3}}^{[nn][cs]}$, case A: $\psi_{\bar{\mathbf{3}}}^{[nn]}\otimes\psi_{\bar{\mathbf{3}}}^{[cs]}$; case B: $\psi_{\mathbf{6}}^{[nn]}\otimes\psi_{\bar{\mathbf{3}}}^{[cs]}$ and case C: $\psi_{\bar{\mathbf{3}}}^{[nn]}\otimes\psi_{\mathbf{6}}^{[cs]}$.
 For the case A, its explicit component expressions read